harleypig/dotvim/aider-conventions.md

 ## General Documentation Rules

-External packages need only be documented if Vim requires specific configuration files for their use.
 Use asterisks (*) as bullet point indicators in lists.

 For new documentation documents, start with a level 2 heading (##) using hash